 Defining what Accessibility Looks like for You

 Accessibility compliance has been designed to be flexible — each company, product, and service may have different use cases and different audiences.
-Other factors, like whether or not your company contracts with government entities, may affect the level of access your products need to target.
+Each scenario and business goal should be evaluated for compliance targets.

-The level of compliance that an organization should consider is customizable to the site’s needs and goals.
-The Web Content Accessibility Group (WCAG) define three levels of compliance — Level A, AA, and AAA, where A is basic standard practices and AAA addresses specific needs of the wider differently-able community.
-This flexibility is part of its strength — each company should choose the level of compliance that is important to them and relevant to their content.
+The Web Content Accessibility Group (WCAG) define three levels of compliance — Level A, AA, and AAA, where A is basic standard practices and AAA addresses specific needs of the wider community.

 Oomph helps to identify the correct level of compliance for your product based on the site’s audience, business goals, and current and future feature set.